dwhenry/simple-api/README.md

 | FinaliseTurn             | move_tile     | tile_position                       |
 | FinaliseTurn             | finalize_hand |                                     |

+### Limitations

+**finalize_hand** only appears as an action for InitialTileSelection once the user has selected the required amount of tiles

 ### Action arguements

 * **pick_tile: tile_index:** refers to the position of the tile on the game board, each tile is assigned an initial